pat/thinking-sphinx/indexing.md

 Once you've got your index set up just how you like it, you can run [the rake task](rake_tasks.html) to get Sphinx to process the data.

 {% highlight sh %}
+# If you're using SQL-backed indices:
 rake ts:index

+# If you're using real-time indices:
+rake ts:generate
 {% endhighlight %}

-However, if you have made structural changes to your index (which is anything except adding new data into the database tables), you'll need to stop Sphinx, re-index, and then re-start Sphinx - which can be done through a single rake call.
+However, if you have made structural changes to your index (which is anything except adding new data into the database tables), you'll need to stop Sphinx, re-process, and then re-start Sphinx - which can be done through a single rake call.

 {% highlight sh %}
+# If you're using SQL-backed indices:
 rake ts:rebuild

+# If you're using real-time indices:
+rake ts:regenerate
 {% endhighlight %}